Assurance Assurance Governance Human review 4 min read

 The problem is not only that AI can be wrong.
 It is that it can be wrong in a way that looks tidy, credible, and ready to use.

-In regulated environments, the harder AI risk is not obvious nonsense.
-Weak output is often easy enough to spot because it is visibly off, incomplete, or confused.
-The more awkward failure mode is polished inaccuracy: language that sounds right, looks finished, and quietly lowers the amount of challenge people apply before it gets reused.
+In regulated environments, the more difficult risk is rarely obvious nonsense.
+Poor output is often easy enough to spot because it is visibly confused, incomplete, or off the mark.
+The more awkward failure mode is polished inaccuracy: language that sounds right, looks finished, and quietly reduces the level of challenge people apply before it gets reused.

 Why polished errors are harder than obvious ones

-Most organisations do not come unstuck because someone relied on output that was obviously absurd.
-They come unstuck because something looked coherent enough, professional enough, and finished enough to pass without the level of challenge it actually needed.
+Most organisations do not run into trouble because somebody relied on something that was clearly absurd.
+They run into trouble because something looked coherent enough, professional enough, and complete enough to pass without the scrutiny it really needed.

 Fluency is not assurance.
 Something can be well written and still not be dependable.